Our Theory of Change

 When there is someone

-The End-of-Life Care Association of Japan has focused on talent development based on the interpersonal support method cultivated in hospice and palliative care.
-What we learned in the clinical field is that those who feel despair and loneliness, saying “Why only me” or “No one knows what I’m going through”, may see the world differently by having someone (who they feel) understand(s) their suffering or be at ease even if the suffering continues by knowing there is someone who supports them.
-For this reason, it is important to “listen to their stories.”
+The End-of-Life Care Association of Japan has been engaged in human resource development based on the methods of interpersonal support cultivated in hospice and palliative care.
+What we have learned in the field of end-of-life care is that people who have felt despair and loneliness, saying “Why only me?” or “No one understands my feelings,” may create a sense of calmness and a new perspective on them with the presence of even one person who they trust will understand their suffering.
+And when they realize their own support, even if the suffering remains, there is a possibility that they will regain their serenity.
+For this reason, we value listening to their stories.

 People feel at ease for various reasons.
 We value not only the physical conditions, but also the facial expressions.
 Through dialogue, we explore with them and their families what “support” will help them to feel at ease.
 Then, we verbalize how to help them so that they receive more “support” they want by telling everyone involved who should do what, in a clear and concrete way without using difficult jargons or abstract words.